COVID-19 and Seasonal Flu 2020-2021

 Influenza viruses and SARS-CoV-2 can both cause serious illness leading to hospitalization or death.

-Although all children younger than 5 years old are considered at high risk for serious flu complications, the highest risk is for those younger than 2 years old, with the highest hospitalization and death rates among infants younger than 6 months old (CDC, 2020).
+Each year thousands of children are hospitalized and some children die from influenza.
+Although all children younger than 5 years old are considered at high risk for serious flu complications, the highest risk is for those younger than 2 years old, with the highest hospitalization and death rates among infants younger than 6 months old (CDC, 2020c).

 According to the CDC, many health conditions are known to increase a person’s risk of serious complications from both flu and COVID-19 (see table below).